langlang-02/langlang-02.github.io/_pages/about.md

 ---

-I am a Junior Undergraduate from the [School of the Gifted Young](https://en.scgy.ustc.edu.cn/main.htm) of [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/), majoring in Electronic Information Engineering.
+I am a Senior Undergraduate from the [School of the Gifted Young](https://en.scgy.ustc.edu.cn/main.htm) of [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/), majoring in Electronic Information Engineering.

 I am looking for PhD position in 2026 Fall.